 There are many benefits to drinking water on an empty stomach every morning!
-Plus, here’s how drinking a glass of water in the morning can become a habit you easily do.
+Plus, here’s how to make drinking water a habit you easily do.

 How do you feel when you are dehydrated?
 Slow and sluggish, right?